It Can Be Effective, But It Can Also Lack Integrity

-This has happened to anyone who has bought a car at a dealership.
-You walk in and are promptly greeted by a salesperson who answers your questions and helps you test drive cars you might be interested in.
+This negotiation tactic is a classic and is familiar to anyone who has bought a car at a dealership.
+You walk in and are promptly greeted by a salesperson who answers your questions and helps you test-drive cars you might be interested in.
 At some point, you decide you want to buy the car, so you sit down at the salesperson’s desk to hammer out the price.
 After perhaps a bit of back and forth, you think you’ve agreed.
 But then what happens?
 The salesperson says they need to talk to their manager before agreeing on that price.

 You know what happens next.
 The salesperson walks away out of sight to find their boss.
 Maybe the two of them discuss last night’s big game over a cup of coffee–before the salesperson walks back shaking their head.
 “Sorry, my boss says we can’t do that price.
 But we can do this instead.”
 Inevitably, that price is higher than the one you had already agreed to.
 It’s frustrating, right?
 But what can you do?
 If you want the car, you need to agree to pay the new price.

 Our car dealership example shows that employing “Higher Authority” is effective, but negotiation tactics like these certainly don’t build trust or long-term relationships.
 But we still see this same tactic used in the business world all the time.
 Someone will enter a negotiation, and come to an agreement, but then say they need to talk to their manager or the committee before signing the deal.

 It’s risky because your customer or potential partner might feel taken advantage of in a way that they’ll never want to buy from you again.
 That’s because people on the raw end of this tactic might feel the deal was negotiated in bad faith or even with a lack of integrity.